style

 element using the<style>

-attribute and set the style of the elements through an external CSS style sheet.
-This helps to keep the code clean and is more easily maintained.
+tag.
+However, it is more common to style elements through an external CSS style sheet, which helps keep the code clean and more easily maintained.
+The syntax for using an external style sheet can be seen in the<link>

 Syntax